Contact Sales

 Written by Rob Paterson.

-Key features to look for in an LMS include:
+Some key features to look for in an LMS include:

 Onboarding new employees

-An LMS can be used to onboard new staff and ensure that they are trained on all the necessary skills and procedures for their job roles.
+An LMS can be used to onboard new staff and ensure they are trained on all the necessary skills and procedures for their job roles.
 This can include training on food safety, customer service, close-down procedures and menu knowledge.
 Some LMS platforms integrate with HR software to seamlessly marry up hiring procedures, application tracking and onboarding.

 Consistent training within teams